 This trend isn't limited to professional support.
 Many of the expert-backed support groups for MAPs, such as Virtuous Pedophiles (est. 2012) and MAP Support Club (est. 2016), are founded and run by MAPs, who have also played a critical role in the development of expert-led support options, such as the online Help Wanted course (launched 2020) for young MAPs.
 Help Wanted was created by the Johns Hopkins Moore Center for the Prevention of Child Sexual Abuse and contains excerpts from interviews with several MAPs.

 There are ongoing problems regarding support for MAPs, but a lack of demand is not one of them.
 Though stigma and other barriers prevent many MAPs from receiving support, the desire for help persists.
-As child protection organizations have pointed out, claims that MAPs and pedophiles don't want help are often used as excuses to ignore the harmful impacts of stigma and promote bigotry and hate instead of addressing the social and societal factors that prevent MAPs from getting help when they want it.
+As child protection organizations have pointed out, claims that MAPs and pedophiles don't want help are often used as excuses to ignore the harmful impacts of stigma and promote hate, instead of addressing the societal pressures that prevent MAPs from getting help when they want it.